 - Engage a service provider to ensure compliance with the Regulations – The Regulations enable compliance to be delegated by a fund to a service provider.
 Typically, an open-ended/regulated fund would delegate this to the administrator of the fund.
 However, a closed-ended/unregulated fund without an administrator may need to delegate compliance to the manager/sponsor of the fund.
 The manager/sponsor of the fund may not, however, be resourced/prepared to provide such services and so the fund can consider engaging a third party in this regard.
 We can facilitate introductions to third party providers if this would be of assistance.

-Read the PDF on Unregulated Funds and the New AML Regime in the Cayman Islands.
+Please see our Guidance Note on Unregulated Funds and the New AML Regime in the Cayman Islands.

 This publication is for general guidance and is not intended to be a substitute for specific legal advice.
 Advice should be sought about specific circumstances.